Halifax Minor Ball Hockey LeagueRules

 The HMBHL will follow standard hockey rules.

-The decision of the ref will be final.
+As always, the decision of the ref will be final.

 Respect the Referee